 A23.
 Are there any scholarships or financial aid which I can apply?

-NTU does not offer any scholarships or financial aid for Summer Programme participants.
+NTU does not offer any scholarships nor financial aid for GEM Trailblazer Summer programme participants.

 A24.
 I am a Singaporean studying in an overseas university, can i apply?